New Tennessee law punishes voter signup missteps; suit filed

 But Tennessee could be first with civil penalties for submitting incomplete forms, state Elections Coordinator Mark Goins has said.

-The measure creates class A misdemeanors if groups knowingly or intentionally pay workers based on quotas; if they enroll 100 or more voters and don't complete state training; or if they enroll 100-plus voters and fail to ship completed forms by the deadline or within 10 days of registration drives.
+The measure, which applies to paid registration groups, creates class A misdemeanors if groups knowingly or intentionally pay workers based on quotas; if they enroll 100 or more voters and don't complete state training; or if they enroll 100-plus voters and fail to ship completed forms by the deadline or within 10 days of registration drives.
 A class A misdemeanor is punishable by up to almost a year in jail and up to $2,500 in fines.

 The state could also fine groups that submit 100 or more incomplete voter registration forms in a year that lack a name, address, date of birth, declaration of eligibility or signature.
 Penalties can reach $10,000 per county where violations occur if more than 500 incomplete forms are submitted.
 The bill also outlaws out-of-state poll watchers.